-ADI Authorised Deposit-taking Institution AMA Advanced Measurement Approach for determining operational risk APRA Australian Prudential Regulation Authority Associates Associates are entities over which Macquarie has significant influence, but not control Investments in associates may be further classified as Held For Sale ('HFS') associates.
+ADI Authorised Deposit-taking Institution.
+AMA Advanced Measurement Approach for determining operational risk.
+APRA Australian Prudential Regulation Authority.
+Associates Associates are entities over which Macquarie has significant influence, but not control.
+Investments in associates may be further classified as Held For Sale ('HFS') associates.
 HFS investments are those that have a high probability of being sold within 12 months to external parties.
 Associates that are not held for sale are carried at cost and equity-accounted.
-Macquarie's share of the investment's post-acquisition profits or losses is recognised in the income statement and its share of post- acquisition movements in reserves is recognised within equity.
-AVS assets Available for sale AVS assets are investments where Macquarie does not have significant influence or control and are intended to be held for an indefinite period.
+Macquarie's share of the investment's post-acquisition profits or losses is recognised in the income statement and its share of post-acquisition movements in reserves is recognised within equity.
+AVS assets Available-for-sale assets AVS assets are investments where Macquarie does not have significant influence or control and are intended to be held for an indefinite period.
 AVS investments are initially recognised at cost and revalued in subsequent periods to recognise changes in the assets' fair value with these revaluations included in the AVS reserve in equity.
 If and when the AVS asset is sold or impaired, the cumulative unrealised gain or loss will be recognised in the income statement.
-BAC Board Audit Committee Contingent liabilities Defined in AASB 137 Provisions, Contingent Liabilities and Contingent Assets as a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or a present obligation that arises from past events but is not recognised because it is not probable to occur or the amount cannot be reliably measured.
+BAC Board Audit Committee.
+Contingent liabilities Defined in AASB 137 Provisions, Contingent Liabilities and Contingent Assets as a possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or a present obligation that arises from past events but is not recognised because it is not probable to occur or the amount cannot be reliably measured.
 CCE Current Credit Exposure.
 The sum of the positive mark-to-market value (or replacement cost) of market-related contracts entered into by the ADI.
 CEA Credit Equivalent Amount.
-The on balance sheet equivalent value of an off balance sheet transaction Deconsolidated entities Entities involved in conducting insurance, funds management and non financial operations including special purpose vehicles (SPV) that are not consolidated for the APRA regulatory reporting group EAD Exposure at Default - the gross exposure under a facility (the amount that is legally owed to the ADI) upon default of an obligor ECAI External Credit Assessment Institution ECAM Economic Capital Adequacy Model EL Expected Loss, which is a function of PD and LGD ELE Extended Licensed Entity is an entity that is treated as part of the ADI ('Level 1') for the purpose of measuring the ADI's capital adequacy and exposures to related entities.
+The on-balance sheet equivalent value of an off balance sheet transaction.
+Deconsolidated entities Entities involved in conducting insurance, funds management and non financial operations including special purpose vehicles (SPV) that are not consolidated for the APRA regulatory reporting group.
+EAD Exposure at Default - the gross exposure under a facility (the amount that is legally owed to the ADI) upon default of an obligor.
+ECAI External Credit Assessment Institution.
+ECAM Economic Capital Adequacy Model.
+EL Expected Loss, which is a function of PD and LGD.
+ELE Extended Licensed Entity is an entity that is treated as part of the ADI ('Level 1') for the purpose of measuring the ADI's capital adequacy and exposures to related entities.
 The criterion for qualification as an ELE is detailed in the APRA Prudential Standards.
-ERL Equity Risk Limit - Board imposed limit by which equity risk positions are managed FIRB Foundation Internal Ratings Based Approach whereby PD and Maturity are internally estimated by the ADI and LGD is set by APRA
+EMEA Europe, Middle East & Africa.
+ERL Equity Risk Limit - Board imposed limit by which equity risk positions are managed.
+FICO Fair Isaac Corporation.
+FIRB Foundation Internal Ratings Based Approach whereby PD and Maturity are internally estimated by the ADI and LGD is set by APRA.
+Gross credit risk exposure The potential loss that Macquarie would incur as a result of a default by an obligor excluding the impact of netting and credit risk mitigation.
+ICAAP Internal Capital Adequacy Assessment Process.
+IRRBB Interest Rate Risk in the Banking Book.
+Impaired assets An asset for which the ultimate collectability of principal and interest is compromised.
+Level 2 MBL Regulatory Group MBL, its parent Macquarie B.H.
+Pty Ltd and MBL's subsidiaries but excluding deconsolidated entities for APRA reporting purposes.